What do I need to keep ants as pets?

 How do I get a Queen ant?:

-The best way to start a colony is to capture a newly mated queen right in your surrounding areas during a nuptial flight.
+The best way to start a colony is to capture a newly mated queen right in your surrounding areas during a nuptial flight, a crucial reproductive event where virgin queens and male ants take to the skies to mate.
 The species found in your local area are usually ideal for beginners; we encourage you to hunt and catch queen ants as it is an exciting activity.
 If you acquire too many, send them over to us.
 However, buying a queen ant is much easier if you want to start faster or get a specific species.

 Here is the catch, queen ants are usually very hidden in their nests deep underground and protected by their workers; it's best to leave them in peace, and we do not encourage digging a colony out.
 So if they are hiding, how can we possibly get one?